 - Lead Time: How much time you should complete a task or activity without impacting the following ones.

 - Lag Time: The earliest time in which a task can follow another.

-- Fast Tracking: Working tasks or activities at the same time.
+- Fast Tracking: Fast tracking is a schedule compression technique that consists in executing tasks or activities at the same time.

 - Crashing Critical Path: Shortening the time of a task.
 This is the longest path from the starting milestone to the finish.
 If you experience a delay on the critical path, it will impact the entire project.

 - Network Diagram: A type of diagram used for project management charts.
 The PERT chart network diagram is known as an activity on arrow (AoA) network diagram.